 If you trap moisture into that space, you’ll have a high volume of mould growth rapidly throughout your insulation, wood, and duct space.
 Ensure you have bathroom vents and fans enclosed and vent through the attic and straight out the roof.

 A bathroom without ventilation is like a fireplace without a chimney.
-That moisture needs to vent up and completely out of the home.
+That moisture needs to vent up and entirely out of the home.

 How to Do Proper Kitchen Ventilation?